ioBroker/ioBroker.javascript/README.md

 * (Apollon77) catch an error in mirroring functionality( Sentry IOBROKER-JAVASCRIPT-2V)
 * (Apollon77) make sure names are handled correctly if they are not strings (Sentry IOBROKER-JAVASCRIPT-2Y)
 * (Apollon77) make sure invalid schedules can not crash adapter (Sentry IOBROKER-JAVASCRIPT-31)
-* (Apollon77/paul53) Allow "deleteState" with full javascript.X object I dagain (from same instance only)
+* (Apollon77/paul53) Allow "deleteState" with full javascript.X object Id again (from same instance only)
 * (bluefox) Revert changes for sync getState, because "on change" detection is broken
 * (AlCalzone) Several issues with Typescript, Typings and virtual-tsc optimized and fixed
 * (bluefox) Store JS in browser cache by enabling serviceWorkers